TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 ## Development: (devel folder)
-- All work here is proof of concept and hence temporary.
+- All work here is proof of concept and hence temporary in nature.

 ### Devel Contents:
 - HTBC: HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems (akin to Soft-updates & WAPBL)